AlphaRalph/IoTSensorBase/docs/OVERVIEW.md

 ![IoT SensorBase][PlugIn5]

-Klick on 'Save and test'.
+Click on 'Save and test'.
 You can now start with the visualization.

+To create a new dashboard, click on 'dashboards' and 'new dashboard'.

+![IoT SensorBase][PlugIn9]

+To display the values of the table, the fields must be filled in:
+1. Select the dynamodb-datasource plugin
+2. Under 'Table name' the desired table can be selected.
+3. The 'Time Field' contains the Sort Key - in our case 'SensorTimestamp'.
+4. $ 5.
+Under 'Key condition expression' the partition key is entered - here 'SensorName'.
+This is used to filter the data of the respective sensor.
+See the example in the picture.
+6. Value Fields contain the data - SensorData.
+7. Finally, the time period must be selected

+![IoT SensorBase][PlugIn8]

 <p align="right">(<a href="#top">back to top</a>)</p>